Ada-Developers-Academy/core-interlude-2/communities/activity-event-and-media-recommendations.md

 - Your name and pronouns
 - A link to the piece of media
-- A graphic/photograph/picture/logo
+- A graphic, photograph, picture, or logo
-- Answer this question: Why did you recommend this?
+- Answer this question: Why did I recommend this?

 ## Reflect